Chiggers (also called harvest mites or red bugs) are tiny red, biting mites. Their

 Chigger bites are itchy red bumps that can look like pimples, blisters, or small

 hives.
-They are usually found
+They are usually

-several days, and often appear in groups.
+over several days, and often appear in groups.

 Chigger bites start to itch within hours of the chigger attaching to the skin.